pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 		<source src="https://www.dropbox.com/scl/fi/doff4z7ea5jv8z5c0iaac/Pore-Network-Illustration-Part-IV.mp4?rlkey=3lrp0sm52nigignmati4q10vd&raw=1" type="video/mp4" />
 	</video>
 </div>

 ## Derive Kozeny Permeability Using Modified Pore Throat Model

 To develop a more general permeability solution, let’s revisit Kozeny and attempt to re-derive the equation, but this time using a modified pore throat model which also includes the effect of tortuosity.

 The Müller-Huber, Schön and Börner modified pore throat model allows a relationship between pore geometry and cementation exponent to be created.
 From here, the cementation exponent can be applied to various permeability equations that incorporate cementation exponent.
 It should also be possible to re-derive the Kozeny equation using a modified pore throat model instead of the conventional capillary tubes.
-The logic for pursuing this approach is that it might reveal a superior form of the Kozeny equation.
+The logic for pursuing this approach in Part V is that it reveals a superior form of the Kozeny equation.

 ### Part V Slides - Derive Kozeny Permeability Using Modified Pore Throat Model